Prag8855/aab/content/guides/german-health-insurance.md

 You only need an ID document and a photo for your insurance card.
 You do not need a German address or an *[[Anmeldung]]*.[^63]

+- If you choose [expat health insurance](/glossary/Expat%20health%20insurance), you get insured in a few minutes.
-- If you choose [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you can get insured on the same day.
-You get your [insurance card](/glossary/Gesundheitskarte) 2 to 4 weeks later.
+- If you choose [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you can get your [proof of health insurance](/glossary/Mitgliedsbescheinigung) on the same day, and your [insurance card](/glossary/Gesundheitskarte) in 2 to 4 weeks.
+You can get healthcare before your insurance card arrives.
 - If you choose [private health insurance](/glossary/private%20Krankenversicherung), it takes around 2 weeks.
 You usually need a health check from a doctor.[^44] It costs around €250.[^30]{{ fail_on('2027-01-01') }}
-- If you choose [expat health insurance](/glossary/Expat%20health%20insurance), you get insured in a few minutes.

 If you are self-employed and new in Germany, it can be hard to get health insurance.
 Public and private health insurers can reject you.
 You might need to try multiple insurers.
 I strongly recommend [asking an expert to help you](#insurance-brokers).